Koverse/documentation/docs/source/devguide.rst

 Transforms
 ^^^^^^^^^^

-In Koverse, transforms are a process by which one or more data collections leverage re-usable, configurable, multi-stage MapReduce jobs for data manipulation.
+In Koverse, transforms are a process by which one or more Data Sets leverage re-usable, configurable, multi-stage MapReduce jobs for data manipulation.
 These are highly scalable and customizable analytics that are reusable across all of your data.

 Built-In Example Transforms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^